Games culture for democracy

 Democracy is not a given

-Autocratic forces openly call for and plan ethnic cleansing, the persecution of political opponents and state control of science and research.
-For some years now, these forces have also succeeded in making these demands socially acceptable and capable of gaining majority support.
+Autocratic forces openly call for and plan ethnic cleansing, the persecution of political opponents and state control of science and research; they seek to abolish the rule of law and bring elections, the media and culture into line.
+For some years now, these demands have not merely been voiced openly.
+These forces have also succeeded in making them, to some extent, socially acceptable and capable of gaining majority support.

-A look at the world and history teaches us that these are not empty threats.
-These forces are willing and able to enforce their demands, given the opportunity.
+A look at the world and at history teaches us that these are not empty threats.
+These forces are willing and able to enforce their demands, given the opportunity and left unchecked by the people.

-This is why we want to take action.
-We want to use our talents and knowledge of games to ensure the social game remains fair and free.
-We seek people from the games community who can endorse these principles and organize with us.
+This is why we want to take action to preserve, defend and improve democracy.
+Democracy cannot be taken for granted; it must be lived out and defended every day, in both big and small ways.
+We want to use our talents and our knowledge of games to ensure that the social game remains fair and free.
+We are looking for people from the gaming community who would like to join us in this endeavour.

 We understand games as a cultural tool that promotes democracy

-Games — including digital games — are spaces in which people learn to deal with complexity, take responsibility and see things from different perspectives.
-At a time when democratic values are under immense pressure, we want to show that democracy can be actively experienced and shaped.
+Games – including digital games – are spaces in which people learn to deal with complexity, take responsibility and see things from different perspectives.
+At a time when democratic values are under immense pressure, we want to show that democracy can be actively experienced and shaped with optimism.

 Political education needs powerful games

 Therefore, we view games not only as an economic force and a driver of innovation, but also as a powerful cultural phenomenon.
-We wish to highlight games as a cultural technique and treat them as equal to other media forms.
+Games play a significant role in shaping individual educational development, right up to democratic competency.
+We wish to highlight games as a cultural technique and its socially impactful content, setting it apart from economic considerations and technical innovation, and treat it as an equal to other media forms.

-Authoritarian forces are increasingly attempting to restrict cultural creativity.
-We see a particular risk in the concentration on a few commercial distribution platforms whose curation follows exclusively economic logic.
+Authoritarian forces are increasingly attempting to restrict cultural creativity and narrow the space for culture and expression.
+This naturally also affects games as a cultural asset, where we see a particular risk in the concentration on a few commercial distribution platforms, whose curation follows not democratic principles but exclusively economic logic.
+We see this development with a critical eye and are therefore actively seeking ways to ensure cultural diversity and freedom for games.

 Liberal democracy needs a plurality of voices

 Liberal democracy needs a strong civil society.
-We therefore warmly invite everyone who can endorse these principles to join our Discord server.
+People come together to ensure our society remains resilient.
+We therefore warmly invite everyone who can endorse these principles to join us after signing.
+Questions welcome at play@fairplaydemocracy.de.

 We look forward to welcoming you!